Online Commerce (eCommerce) is on a tear.

-It’s true that many design companies and agencies charge tens of thousands of dollars for their services.
+Many design companies and agencies indeed charge tens of thousands of dollars for their services.
 But this isn’t universally true (crowdspring’s custom website design projects start at just $899, including all fees).

-So, if you run an eCommerce business and want to fully realize your eCommerce business’s potential, focus on these important 5 website design features.
+So, if you run an eCommerce business and want to realize your eCommerce business’s potential fully, focus on these important 5 website design features.

 1. Streamlined navigation

-If you walked into a cluttered store where shelves are overwhelmed with merchandise and no semblance of order, you’d probably leave.
+You’d probably leave if you walked into a cluttered store where shelves are overwhelmed with merchandise and no semblance of order.

 That’s not a pleasant shopping experience.

-An eCommerce site with poor navigation is the equivalent to a cluttered, messy store.
+An E-commerce site with poor navigation is the equivalent of a cluttered, messy store.

-And, while effective navigation design is an important factor for all websites, it’s particularly important for eCommerce sites that sell a wide variety of products.
+And while effective navigation design is an important factor for all websites, it’s particularly important for eCommerce sites that sell various products.